-- 15.3 The Company's officers (including its directors), employees or advisers who are involved in any contraventions of continuous disclosure obligations may also face criminal penalties and civil liability.
-Substantial penalties or imprisonment, or both, may apply. - 15.4 A person will not be considered to be involved in the contravention if the person proves that they: - a) took all steps (if any) that were reasonable in the circumstances to ensure that the Company complied with its continuous disclosure obligations; - b) after doing so, believed on reasonable grounds that the Company was complying with those obligations. - 15.5 The procedures specified in this Policy are the minimum expected of relevant officers and employees in relation to compliance with the Company's continuous disclosure obligations.
-Depending on the circumstances, officers and employees may have obligations over and above those contained in this Policy. - 15.6 To avoid potential civil or criminal liability, in all situations officers and employees must do everything they reasonably can to ensure that the Company complies with its continuous disclosure obligations.
+- 16.3.
+The Company's officers (including its directors), employees or advisers who are involved in any contraventions of continuous disclosure obligations may also face criminal penalties and civil liability.
+Substantial penalties or imprisonment, or both, may apply. - 16.4.
+A person will not be considered to be involved in the contravention if the person proves that they: - (a) took all steps (if any) that were reasonable in the circumstances to ensure that the Company complied with its continuous disclosure obligations; - (b) after doing so, believed on reasonable grounds that the Company was complying with those obligations. - 16.5.
+The procedures specified in this Policy are the minimum expected of relevant officers and employees in relation to compliance with the Company's continuous disclosure obligations.
+Depending on the circumstances, officers and employees may have obligations over and above those contained in this Policy. - 16.6.
+To avoid potential civil or criminal liability, in all situations officers and employees must do everything they reasonably can to ensure that the Company complies with its continuous disclosure obligations.
 In particular, staff must not try to hide or delay "material news", especially when the information is likely to impact the Company's share price.

-16. Review of this Policy
+17. Review of this Policy

-16.1 This Policy cannot be amended without approval from the Company's Board.
-This Policy will be reviewed from time to time to ensure that it remains effective and meets the best practice standards and needs of the Company.
+- 17.1.
+This Policy cannot be amended without approval from the Company's Board. - 17.2.
+This Policy will be reviewed at least once every two years and when required, to ensure that it remains effective and meets the requirements of the Listing Rules and Corporation Act. - 17.3.
+The Policy will be available on the Company's website within a reasonable time after any such updates or amendments have been approved.